-- All young people of school age (4-18) in Scotland are eligible to enter.
+- All young people (4-18) in Scotland are eligible to enter.

 - Entries should be made by a group leader / home educator / teacher on behalf of their young people.

-Primary Category and Secondary Category winners will be selected by a panel of judges.
+Primary-age category and Secondary-age category winners will be selected by a panel of judges.
 They will also nominate a few entries as either highly commended or commended.
 A young person’s judging panel will select a winner of the Young Person’s Choice Award.

 I’m a teacher / group leader / home educator, how can my class or group take part?

 Participation is free, and the process is simple and straight forward.

 To take part in the Scottish Civic Trust’s My Place Photography Competition you must register as a member via this website, and then submit entries on behalf of your young people.
-Use the member registration section on this website to get started.
+Use the competition resources and member registration section on this website to get started.